 The potential of microlearning in nursing education is significant.
 By delivering content in short, focused modules, it can cater to the shorter attention spans of today's learners and facilitate learning at their own pace.
 However, it's essential to ensure that microlearning is used strategically and complements traditional teaching methods to provide a comprehensive and well-rounded educational experience.
 The integration of microlearning into nursing education should be guided by research and evidence-based practices to ensure its effectiveness in enhancing student learning outcomes and preparing them for the demands of the nursing profession.

 Review and Summary of Relevant Literature

+In the digital age, nurse educators face the challenges of adapting to the digitally oriented learning styles of today’s students.
+The ubiquity of technology has shaped the cognitive processes of these learners, necessitating a shift in educational strategies.
+The current literature suggests that nursing students are increasingly self-directed in their learning, utilizing online resources to supplement traditional classroom instruction.
+This trend underscores the need for innovative teaching methods that can maintain student engagement and promote effective learning outcomes.

+Facilitating research strategies require key terms are essential for identifying current and pertinent literature on the use of digital microlearning to foster clinical judgement skills in nursing education such as: digital microlearning, clinical judgement skills, nursing education, cognitive landscape, Tanner’s Clinical Judgement Model. autodidactic learning, diversity, and equity in nursing education.
+The search was conducted in electronical bibliographic databases available at Post Universtiy, recognized for their comprehensive coverage of nursing and education literature.

-Developing robust clinical judgment skills is paramount for nursing students, as it embodies a synthesis of critical thinking, clinical reasoning, and intuitive insight.
-Educational strategies aimed at cultivating these skills must encourage analysis, discrimination, information seeking, and openness to experience.
-Clinical reasoning is especially critical, as it involves the dynamic application of knowledge and adjustment to evolving circumstances.
-Clinical judgment is consequently a product of the learner's capacity for comprehensive assessment, interpretation of clinical data, prioritization of responses, and reflection on their actions' outcomes.
-Instructional models, such as Tanner's Clinical Judgment Model and its subsequent adaptations, strive to incorporate elements of diversity, equity, social justice, and health equity into clinical decision-making processes (Zarshenas et al., 2022).
+The development of clinical judgement skills is a critical component of nursing education.
+These skills encompass a complex interplay of critical thinking, clinical reasoning, and intuitive decision-making.
+Effective educational strategies should foster analytical thinking, information-seeking behavior, and openness to new experiences.
+Clinical reasoning, the ability to apply knowledge dynamically in evolving clinical situations, is particularly crucial.
+The cultivation of clinical judgement skills empowers learners to comprehensively assess client data, interpret findings, prioritize interventions, and reflect on the outcomes of their actions.
+Instructional models, such as Tanner’s Clinical Judgement Model and its adaptations, provide a framework for integrating principles of diversity, equity, and social justice into clinical decision making processes (Zarshenas et al., 2022).

 However, barriers remain, as underscored by Huang et al. (2021), who identified a lack of technology acceptance among educators as a significant impediment to the adoption of e-learning strategies.
 This review synthesizes such findings to highlight deficiencies in nursing education and propose remedies through digital innovation.